goh-joshua/tp/docs/UserGuide.md

 **Common Parameters:**

 - `NAME`: Full Name (spaces allowed, case-insensitive; accepts alphabetic characters, hyphens, and apostrophes; must start with a letter; maximum of 50 characters)
+   - Character restrictions: Only letters, hyphens (-), and apostrophes (') are allowed to accommodate legitimate name formats like "O'Brien", "Mary-Jane", or "Jean-Claude" while preventing special characters that could cause display or data processing issues.
+   - Limitation rationale: The 50-character limit accommodates most athlete names while preventing extremely long entries that could affect display formatting and system performance.
 - `SPORT`: Sport (spaces allowed, case-insensitive; alphabetic characters only; maximum of 50 characters)
+   - Character restrictions: Only letters are allowed to maintain consistency in sport names and prevent formatting issues.
+   - Limitation rationale: The 50-character limit covers all major sports names and disciplines while preventing extremely long entries that could affect display formatting and system performance.
 - `AGE`: Age (positive integers only, ranging from 1 to 99)
+   - Limitation rationale: Covers the realistic age range for professional athletes across all sports.
 - `ORG_NAME`: Organization name (spaces allowed, case-insensitive; accepts alphabetic characters, hyphens, and apostrophes; must start with a letter; maximum of 50 characters)
+   - Character restrictions: Only letters, hyphens (-), and apostrophes (') are allowed to accommodate legitimate organization names like "McDonald's" or "Hewlett-Packard" while preventing special characters that could cause display or data processing issues.
+   - Limitation rationale: The 50-character limit accommodates most organization names, including full legal names and brand names, while preventing extremely long entries that could affect display formatting and system performance.
 - `PHONE`: Phone number (8-digit Singapore phone number only)
+   - Regional requirement: Singapore uses 8-digit phone numbers for both mobile and landline services.
+This validation ensures data consistency for local operations.
 - `EMAIL`: Email address (case-insensitive; must follow standard email format; maximum of 50 characters)
+   - Limitation rationale: The 50-character limit covers most professional email addresses while preventing excessively long entries.
 - `DATE`: Date (must be in the DDMMYYYY format)
+   - Format rationale: The DDMMYYYY format is commonly used in Singapore and avoids ambiguity in date interpretation.
 - `AMOUNT`: Amount (positive integers only; supports large values up to 9,223,372,036,854,775,807; no currency symbols or commas)
+   - Currency: All amounts are in Singapore Dollars (SGD)
+   - Format rationale: Integer-only format simplifies calculations and prevents errors.
+The maximum value accommodates even the largest sports contracts globally.

 ### Keyboard Shortcuts